kcosr/termstation/docs/notifications-api.md

 After the callback attempt, the backend persists a `response` summary in `NotificationManager`:

 - `inputs`: only non-masked values.
-- `masked_input_ids`: ids of any password-type inputs that had values.
+- `masked_input_ids`: ids of any secret-type inputs that had values.
 - `is_active` on the notification is set to `false`.

 ### Server → client: `notification_action_result`